-2. Responsibility for the newsletter shall continue until a new group assumes the task at the following Annual General Meeting or the same group is affirmed for the upcoming year.
+- Responsibility for the newsletter shall continue until a new group assumes the task at the following Annual General Meeting or the same group is affirmed for the upcoming year.

 PART VII: FINANCES

-1. The fiscal year of the Organization shall be from April 1 to March 31.
+- The CNWE fiscal year shall be from April 1 to March 31.

-2. There shall be an internal annual financial audit by two members appointed by the Annual General Meeting.
+- There shall be an internal financial audit periodically by two members appointed by the Annual General Meeting.

-3. Two signatures shall be required for all cheques and documents of the Organization.
+- Two signatures shall be required for all CNWE cheques and documents.

-4. The National Work Group shall appoint the treasurer and two other members from the treasurer’s local group as signing officers.
+- The National Work Group shall appoint the Treasurer and the Treasurer will appoint a local second signing officer.

 PART VIII: AMENDMENT

-2. Notice of proposed amendments must be mailed by the National Work Group to the membership at least thirty days prior to the Annual General Meeting.
+- Notice of proposed amendments must be mailed or emailed by the National Work Group to the membership at least thirty days prior to the Annual General Meeting.